changeworld/azure-docs.ja-jp/articles/hdinsight/hdinsight-delete-cluster.md

 <properties
-pageTitle="HDInsight クラスターを削除する方法 | Azure"
-description="HDInsight クラスターの各種削除方法について説明します。"
-services="hdinsight"
-documentationCenter=""
-authors="Blackmist"
+pageTitle="How to delete an HDInsight cluster | Azure" description="Information on the various ways that you can delete an HDInsight cluster." services="hdinsight" documentationCenter="" authors="Blackmist"